openforis/sepal-doc/docs/source/team/style_guide.rst

 When presenting bulleted and numbered lists, introduce them with an opening phrase ending with a colon.

-For very short entries, the list items are lower case with no punctuation.
+For very short entries, the list items are lowercase with no punctuation.

    **Example**

    Select one of the following categories:

    -    background
    -    foreground
    -    special background 1

 For longer entries, the list items are lower case and end with a semi-colon; the final entry should end with a semicolon and the word "and".